geoarrow/geoarrow/format.md

 It may be useful for implementations that already have facilities to read and/or write well-known binary (WKB) to store features in this form without modification.
-For maximum compatibility producers should write ISO-flavoured WKB where possible; however, either EWKB or ISO flavoured WKB is permitted.
+For maximum compatibility producers should write ISO-flavoured WKB where possible; however, consumers may accept EWKB or ISO flavoured WKB.
+Consumers may ignore any embedded SRID values in EWKB.

 The Arrow `Binary` type is composed of two buffers: a buffer of `int32` offsets and a `char` data buffer.
 The `LargeBinary` type is